justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

     throws IOException;
 ```

-> This will be where we add the code to render a customized screen for our product type.
+> This is where we add the code to render a customized screen for our product type.

 ### Complete the Product Type